Philadelphia Arena: Peter Tyrrell, Manager and Owner (1929–1965)

+After being denied use of the Academy of Music, Charles A. Lindbergh gave a pro-isolationist speech at a rally held at the Arena by the America First Committee that also featured Senator David I. Walsh and Kathleen Norris on March 29, 1940.
+They were countered by a competing rally held in protest the previous night at Convention Hall featuring New York Mayor Fiorello La Guardia and Ambassador William Bullitt.
+10,000 people crowded into the Arena to cheer Lindbergh while an additional 6,000 gathered outside to hear the speeches broadcast live.

-The arena was the site of several historic sporting events, including the professional debut of Sonja Henie, fresh from her triumph in the 1936 Winter Olympics.
-Roy Rogers, cowboy movie star, performed in his first rodeo at the Philadelphia arena in 1943.
+Roy Rogers, cowboy movie star, performed in his first rodeo at the Philadelphia Arena in 1943.
 The Roy Rogers Rodeo played the Arena every season for more than 20 years.
-In 1946, when a young cowgirl died after riding a bucking bronco, her funeral was held there and both Rogers and The Sons of Pioneers sang "Roundup in the Sky".
+In 1946, when a young cowgirl died after riding a bucking bronco, her funeral was held at the venue and both Rogers and The Sons of Pioneers sang "Roundup in the Sky".
 After the closing prayer, the performers rode out to the cemetery on horseback.

-The Arena was the home of The Philadelphia Sports Writers Association Banquet.
-Professionally, the arena was the home to the NHLPhiladelphia Quakers in their only season, 1930–1931, as well as home ice for several minor league hockey teams such as the Philadelphia Arrows, Philadelphia Ramblers, the Philadelphia Comets, the Philadelphia Falcons/Philadelphia Rockets and the Philadelphia Ramblers (EHL).
-It was also the home of the NBA Philadelphia Warriors, and the part-time home of the Philadelphia 76ers when the Philadelphia Convention Center was unavailable.
+The Arena was the home ice for several minor league hockey teams, including the Philadelphia Arrows, Philadelphia Ramblers, Philadelphia Comets, Philadelphia Falcons, Philadelphia Rockets, and the EHL Philadelphia Ramblers.

-The arena was also a major venue for boxing and wrestling before the opening of the Spectrum.
-Throughout the history of the Arena, such legends as Sugar Ray Robinson, Lew Tendler, Gene Tunney, Joe Frazier, Jack Delaney, and Primo Carnera fought there.
-Several championship wrestling matches occurred there, both for the NWA and the WWWF (including Stan Stasiak winning the WWWF championship belt in 1973, the only time until 1977 the belt ever changed hands outside of Madison Square Garden).
-Roller Derby also was held there, through the team named the Philadelphia Warriors, not connected with the basketball team, owned by Bill Griffiths, the owner of the Los Angeles Thunderbirds and Roller Games.

-"Didja Get Any Onya?" from the album Weasels Ripped My Flesh by Frank Zappa and the Mothers of Invention was recorded there on March 2, 1969.

-Political and other events

-The Arena was not used as much for political and other events, as those events tended to be held at Convention Hall.
-However, many of the city's mayoral inauguration parties were held there.
-Evangelist Billy Sunday spoke there, and before the United States' entry into World War II, Charles A. Lindbergh gave a pro-isolationist speech before an America First Committee Meeting.

-Triangle publications
+In February 1946, Leonard Peto, owner of the former-Montreal Maroons NHL franchise, announced plans to revive the franchise in Philadelphia for the 1946–1947 NHL season as the league's seventh team.
+Peto and his partners identified the Phillies' former ballpark site at Broad and Huntingdon for their planned 20,000 uptown arena.
+Arena owner Tyrell protested that the American Hockey League held territorial rights to Philadelphia, and planned himself to build a larger arena for ice hockey in Philadelphia.
+Peto's bid would prove unsuccessful, and the AHL admitted the Philadelphia Ramblers for the 1946–1947 season.

+The same year, Tyrell was one of the members of Arena Managers Association who met at the Commodore Hotel in Manhattan to organize a new professional basketball league.
+Tyrell put up the $10,000 fee for the Philadelphia franchise that would play at the Arena, and founded the Philadelphia Warriors.
+The Warriors would play home games at the Arena from 1946 to 1952, and then play at the Arena on a part-time basis when Convention Hall was unavailable as would the Philadelphia 76ers when the Convention Hall was unavailable from 1963 until 1967 when the team moved to the Spectrum.

 In 1947 the Arena was sold to Triangle Publications, along with the NBA franchise Philadelphia Warriors Basketball team.
 This transaction made TV station WFIL-TV (Channel 6), owned by Triangle Publications, the first joint ownership of a major professional sports team and TV station.
+WFIL utilized the Arena as its television studio in the late 1940s until the construction of its own building and studio next door was completed.
 In 1958, a group headed by Tyrrell purchased the Arena from the Walter Annenberg Foundation, to which ownership had been transferred by Triangle Publications.
-At the time of Tyrrell's retirement in 1965, the Arena building was sold at auction to James Toppi Enterprises, a sports promotion concern.